moto-timo/yocto-docs/documentation/kernel-dev/common.rst

 on a future, mutually-supported kernel version.

-To help you use your own sources, the Yocto Project provides a linux-yocto custom recipe that uses ``kernel.org`` sources and the Yocto Project Linux kernel tools for managing kernel Metadata.
+To help you use your own sources, the Yocto Project provides a :oe_git:`linux-yocto custom recipe </openembedded-core/tree/meta-skeleton/recipes-kernel/linux/linux-yocto-custom.bb>` that uses ``kernel.org`` sources and the Yocto Project Linux kernel tools for managing kernel Metadata.
-You can find this recipe in the ``poky`` Git repository:
-:yocto_git:`meta-skeleton/recipes-kernel/linux/linux-yocto-custom.bb
-</poky/tree/meta-skeleton/recipes-kernel/linux/linux-yocto-custom.bb>`.

 Here are some basic steps you can use to work with your own sources: